cjug/cjug-meeting-intro/sections/cjug.md

 * Let our mentors help you
 * Talk about problems/shop/tech
 * Nick, Lamar, Todd, Janine (Mentors)
-* Next == Monday, August 20 @ Rocketmiles
+* Next == Monday, September 17 @ ??
-  * Optional topic == Interview skills
+  * Optional topic == Unit Testing

 <br>
 Want to learn about something?
 Let us know!

 --section--

-## Ask the Spring Team Anything:
-## A panel with Spring project leads
+## Janine Patterson Presents:
+## Docker Lessons Learned - A Well Intentioned ClusterF\*ck

-* Wednesday, August 29 at Pivotal Labs
+* Tuesday, September 1 at TBD
-* Join a panel of experts from different Spring project teams to answer all of the questions that you have about Spring
-  * Josh Long - Spring Developer Advocate
-  * Andrew Clay Schafer - Pivotal Senior Director of Technology
-  * Oleg Zhurakousky - Project lead for Spring Cloud Stream and Spring Cloud Function
-  * Jon Schneider - Spring Metrics and Spring Cloud
-  * Michael Minella - Spring Batch Lead and CJUG Board Member
-  * Spencer Gibb - Cofounder and Lead of Spring Cloud
-  * Mario Gray - Principal Technologist for Pivotal
+* Janine is the CJUG President

 --section--

-# Spring One Chicago Conference

-* August 28 and 29
-* Single track - no missing out on world class speakers
-* Open Space to engage on any topic with speakers and attendees
-* Breakfast and lunch provided, and a social hour on day one
-* Summit Executive Center (205 N Michigan Ave)
-* Only $150 to attend both days
-* Go to springonetour.io
+## Oliver Gierke Presents:
+## REST Beyond the Obvious- API Design for Evolving Systems

+* Thursday, September 20 at Pivotal Labs
+* Oliver Gierke is the lead of the Spring Data project
+* Java Champion
+* Member of the JPA 2.1 expert group

 --section--
 #Remember: